hoarseProgramming/Labb3_HES/README.md

 ## Quiz App - "hoarseQuizzerer" overview:

-This is a quiz app made as an final assignment in the course "programming with C#".
+This is a quiz app made as a final assignment in the course "programming with C#".

 The application is made with WPF following the MVVM architectural pattern.